 About Our Program

-On December 8, 1999, the EPA published the NPDES Phase II regulations in the Federal Register as required by Section 402(p) of the CWA.
+FedEPA published the NPDES Phase II regulations in the Federal Register as required by Section 402(p) of the CWA in 1999.
 NPDES Phase II regulations require small MS4s, those serving a population of less than 100,000 and located in an urbanized area, to obtain a municipal storm water permit.
-The State was designated as administrator of the NPDES permit.
-As such, the State created a general permit that applies to all MS4s in California.
-This permit is called the Waste Discharge Requirements for Stormwater Discharges from Small Municipal Separate Storm Sewer Systems or the General Permit.
-This permit required each MS4 to develop a Stormwater Management Program (SWMP) that outlines six minimum control measures that each MS4 must implement to the technology-based standard of "maximum extent practicable".
-These measures are as follows:
+The State was designated as administrator of the NPDES program by FedEPA.
+In response, the State adopted a general permit for all MS4s in California.
+This General Permit (No. CAS000004) was revised and adopted in February 2013.
+It specifies the requirements and best management practices (BMPs) that each Phase II MS4 must implement to the technology-based standard of "maximum extent practicable" (MEP).
+These requirements are as follows:

-- Illicit Discharge Detection and Elimination - identify and eliminate illicit stormwater discharges and connections
+- Illicit Discharge Detection and Elimination - identify and eliminate illicit stormwater discharges and connections.